montaan/montaan/TASKS.md

             [] Find files for PR, find authors for files, distribute review request across authors with enough commits [] Non-English contributor languages
-    [] Competition around contribution amount and quality [] Embarrassingly parallel architecture - imagine a million devs simultaneously working on the codebase [] Commits to one component don't screw up others [] Large number of simple individual components
+    [] Competition around contribution amount and quality [] CodeSquare - become the Mayor of a file / dir by contributing to it [] Embarrassingly parallel architecture - imagine a million devs simultaneously working on the codebase [] Commits to one component don't screw up others [] Large number of simple individual components